-Calculation based on information provided by the licensee
+Calculation based on information provided by the authorisation-holder

 In accordance with the EP Act, the environmental liability and financial assurance calculations will be based on the costs of dealing with stockpiled or abandoned materials.
-The EPA will seek relevant costs from the licensee, generally through stockpile management plans.
-The EPA's default calculation (refer to the following section) is to guide licensees as to the type of information that will be required.
+The EPA will seek relevant costs generally through stockpile management plans.

+The EPA's default calculation (refer to the following section) is to guide authorisation-holders as to the type of information that will be required.
 The EPA will ground truth the information provided and may require further verification by a suitable third party.